department-of-veterans-affairs/vagov-content/pages/sign-in-faq.md

                     <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-signinissue-2" itemprop="name">What if I've tried the steps to fix the problems above, but I still can't sign in to VA.gov? </button>
                     <div id="faq-signinissue-2" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
-                        <p>Use our online form to submit a request for help.
+                        <p>You can use our online form to submit a request for help.
 Please note on the form which steps you've tried so we can better understand how to help you.<br>
               <a href="https://www.accesstocare.va.gov/sign-in-help"  target="_blank">Submit a request for help</a>.</p>
                       </div>
                     </div>